Operation Blessing International

-Operation Blessing International Relief and Development Corporation (OBI) is an Evangelical Christian organization headquartered in Virginia Beach, Virginia, United States.
-Founded in 1978, OBI operates in more than 90 countries, focusing on disaster relief, medical aid, clean water, hunger relief, community development, and orphan care programs.
+Operation Blessing International (OB) is a faith-based humanitarian organization headquartered in Virginia Beach, Virginia, United States.
+Founded in 1978, OB operates in more than 65 countries, focusing on disaster relief, medical aid, clean water, hunger relief, and child development programs.

 History

-Operation Blessing International (OBI) was founded on November 14, 1978, by businessman and televangelist Pat Robertson.
-Its stated purpose is to assist people facing challenges by connecting their needs, like clothing and appliances, with donations from viewers of The 700 Club.
-OBI works with local churches and organizations to expand its support to include food and financial aid for low-income families.
-In 1990 OBI shifted its focus from individual assistance to funding outreach centers across the U.S. These centers collaborate with local ministries, food pantries, and shelters.
+Operation Blessing International (OB) was founded on November 14, 1978, by businessman and televangelist Pat Robertson.
+Its stated purpose was to assist people facing challenges by connecting their needs, like clothing and appliances, with donations from viewers of The 700 Club.
+OB worked with local churches and organizations to expand its support to include food and financial aid for low-income families.
 In 1986, it partnered with Development Corporation and became a 501(c)(3) nonprofit organization.
+In 1990 OB shifted its focus from individual assistance to funding outreach centers across the U.S. These centers collaborate with local ministries, food pantries, and shelters.